Merge feature/react-intl branch with git.

 [en, cs].forEach(addLocaleData);

-Execute yarn run messages
+Execute yarn run messages or yarn start to strip out messages.

-Message files are created in src/messages
+Message files are created in src/messages directory.

-files, change only message
+Edit src/messages/*.json files, change only message property.

-Execute yarn run build
+Execute yarn run build,

-your translations should be copied to build/messages/
+your translations should be copied to build/messages/ directory.

 Just import the appropriate component from react-intl

-.You can also use it with
+<FormattedMessage>.You can also use it with

-the defineMessages()
+the defineMessages() helper.

 For date and time: